kpcyrd/backseat-signed/README.md

 Authenticate cryptographic links from a signed derivate to its source input.

-This concept is somewhat silly but has some interesting properties - software releases are typically signed like this:
+This concept is somewhat goofy but has some interesting properties - software releases are typically signed like this:

 ```
 example-0.1.0.tar.gz <- example-0.1.0.tar.gz.sig